wp-plugins/custom-pagination-permalinks/readme.txt

 To do this make sure that you have activated the pretty permalinks options of WordPress under menu Settings > Permalinks.

-About the previous URLs, this plugin does automatically redirects from old URLs to the defined new ones.
+About the previous URLs, this plugin does automatically redirects from old classic URLs to the defined new ones.

 Also there is another feature where you can indicate to search engines that the current page is part of a listing.
 This option adds the tags &lt;link&gt; with attributes rel="prev" and/or rel="next" into the head section.